T-Note · 2 years

 • Current valuation — see the market value and accrued interest

-• Payment history — semiannual coupons logged automatically
+• Payment tracking — semiannual coupons logged alongside other income

 • Full portfolio — bonds, stocks, ETFs, crypto, and other assets in one place